-These are not your normal scones, but like slightly thicker small pancakes (also known as American Pancakes), and you should eat them immediately with butter and, if you want, honey or jam, although you won’t usually have time to apply anything other than butter.
+These are not what we call scones, but are like slightly puffy small pancakes (they're also known as American Pancakes), and you should eat them immediately with butter and, if you want, honey or jam, although you won’t usually have time to apply anything other than butter.

 Accessories to be at the ready: